-Limitations to the Investment Manager's methodology and data mainly arise from data errors, data availability, specifically the lack of company reported data in some cases and data estimation as detailed in the section titled "Data sources and processing".
-Due to the range of data sources and due to combining both qualitative and quantitative elements involving a degree of subjectivity and judgement from the investment manager, we believe that these data limitations do not in aggregate materially impact our attainment of the environmental or social characteristics of the Fund.
+The limitations mainly arise from data errors, data availability and data estimation as detailed in the section titled "Data sources and processing".
+In order to assess alignment with sustainable investment objectives, we draw upon a variety of data sources, meeting companies, studying research and analysing assets.
+Due to the range of data sources and due to combining both qualitative and quantitative elements involving a degree of subjectivity and judgement from the investment manager, we believe that these data limitations do not in aggregate materially impact our attainment of the sustainable investment objective of the Fund.